laboratorioAI/dataAcquisition/README.md

 Go to the repository root folder and just execute the script *ejecutar.m* in matlab.

 # Requirements

+## Myo
+Using the Myo Armband has an easier installation procedure.
+Check the [MyoMex repository](https://github.com/mark-toma/MyoMex) for the tutorial installation.
+We have included in this repository a copy of MyoMex.

+## Gforce
 The **gForce_mex** function must be compiled and added to the path.
 If you receive an error about it, check the gForce_interface project for help.
 ## Including Gforce in the proyect
 Be sure to have correctly install gForce Mex.
 Check the [Installation Guide](https://github.com/laboratorioAI/gForce_interface)